meowlet/himmel-server/README.md

    bun run index.ts
    ```

-Himmel will now be listening on http://localhost:3000 (or the port you've configured)
+Himmel will now be listening on http://localhost:3000 (or the port you've configured).